bedops/bedops/docs/content/revision-history.rst

   * The `--is-starch` option now quits with a non-zero exit code, if the specified input file is not a Starch archive.

 * :ref:`starch <starch>`

   * Added `--report-progress=N` option to (optionally) report compression of the Nth element of the current chromosome to standard error stream.

   * As a chromosome is compressed, the input Starch-transform bytes are continually run through a SHA-1 hash function.
 The resulting data integrity signature is stored as a Base64-encoded string in the output archive's metadata.
 Signatures can be compared between and within archives to help better ensure the data integrity of the archive.

+  * Fixed `--header` transform bug reported in `Issue 161 <https://github.com/bedops/bedops/issues/161>`_.
+Thanks to Shane Neph for the bug report!

 * :ref:`starchcat <starchcat>`

   * Added `--report-progress=N` option to (optionally) report compression of the Nth element of the current chromosome to standard error stream.

   * As in `starch`, at the conclusion of compressing a chromosome made from one or more input Starch archives, the input Starch-transform bytes are continually run through a SHA-1 hash function.
 The resulting data integrity signature is stored as a Base64-encoded string in the chromosome's entry in the new archive's metadata.

 =================
 Previous versions